Public health informatics: Storing public health data

-Analysis of public health data
+Maintaining current public health data

 Finally, the last category can be thought as maintaining and enriching current systems and models to adapt to overflow of data and storing/sorting of this new data.
 This can be as simple as connecting directly to an electronic data collection source, such as health records from the hospital, or can go public information (CDC) about disease rates/transmission.
 Finding new algorithms that will sort through large quantities of data quickly and effectively is necessary as well.